BMW Transmission Problems Explained

 - Transmission shifts hard, not smoothly.

-- Transmission malfunction drive moderately message
+- Transmission malfunction drives the moderate message

 - The engine revs up, but the transmission refuses to shift.